Ackee-Blockchain/solana-handbook/docs/chapter3/account-anatomy.md

 **5. Rent Epoch**

-  - To maintain an account on Solana, a fee called rent has to be paid periodically.
-  - An account is considered rent-exempt if it holds at least two years’ worth of rent.
+  - Solana previously implemented a rent collection mechanism that charged fees from accounts with balances insufficient to cover 2 years of rent payments.
-  - Every epoch runtime checks whether the account should pay rent or is rent-exempt.
+  - The rent epoch field remains in the account structure but is no longer actively used.

 <h2>Account Types</h2>